 Video Resources

-Welcome to MTC Education’s Video Resources page!
+Welcome to MTC Learning and Community Engagement’s Video Resources page!

 Here you will find short videos that may be used at home or in the classroom to ignite the imaginations of high school playwrights.
-Please feel free to share with us any work created as a result of these digital workshops by emailing [email protected].

 Building Character